• Physiotherapy Specialities

 True face of steroid injections for osteoarthritis

-October 11, 2019SparksHealth InformationMedical ArticlesDegenerativeHip jointKnee jointSteroid injectionsWear and tear
+October 11, 2019SparksHealth InformationMedical ArticlesDegenerativeHip jointKnee jointSteroid injectionsWear and tear2

 Osteoarthritis (OA), also called degenerative joint disease, is the most common chronic condition of the joints.
 Since the disease is degenerative, it is the single most common cause of disability among older adults, with about 10 to 15 percent of all adults who are more than 60 years old have some degree of osteoarthritis, with more women affected than men.
 Among Africans, the hip and knee joints are mostly affected.